Navigating the file system

 Permissions and ownership

 Unix uses three permission groups to manage access rights for files and directories.
 Each group of three letters represents a permission set comprising read (r), write (w), and execute (x) permissions.
 The initial three letters in the permission set indicate the permissions granted to the file or directory owner.
-The second set determine the access rights granted to users who belong to the group associated with the file or directory.
+The second set determines the access rights granted to users who belong to the group associated with the file or directory.
 The last set represents the permissions for others or everyone else.

 If a dash symbol appears in place of a character within a permission set, it signifies that the specific permission is denied.
 When creating a new file or directory, Linux automatically assigns initial permissions based on predefined rules.

 Every file is owned by a specific user (or UID) and a specific group (or GID).
-To change the user or group of a file, we can use chown command.

 Input

-$ man ls
+man ls

 Output